phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

 # Appendix B: Best Practices
 * Create a fresh clone and branch for each batch of changes that will be submitted in separate PRs, if a previous PR might not be executed before work begins on the next one.
-* Update your fork from the main Consortium repositories.
+* Keep your fork master up to date with the Consortium, don't commit local changes to your fork master, and rebase your branches from the main Consortium repositories periodically.
-* Always develop on a branch, then later merge (or pull request) to master.
+* Always develop on a branch, then create a PR to merge to the consortium master.
 * Use “git status” often.
 * Use “git remote -v” often.
 * Always commit with a reasonably detailed and clear commit message.